UtrechtUniversity/ia-webscraping/RStudioServer/README.md

 ### Change build.sh parameters

-Change the following lines in the 'terraform.tfstate' script
+Create a 'terraform.tfvars' file with the following 7 variables and the value.
-- line 2: deployment_name > The name of your deployment; all resources will be tagged with this name
+- line 1: deployment_name > The name of your deployment; all resources will be tagged with this name (e.g. deployment_name="example-deployment")
-- line 3: deployment_owner > Your email address; this will indicate that the AWS resources are owned by you
+- line 2: deployment_owner > Your email address; this will indicate that the AWS resources are owned by you (e.g. deployment_name="test@example.com")
-- line 4: ip_whitelist > The IP address or list of addresses that should be granted access to Rstudio.
-The value should be a list of CIDR ranges, a CIDR range is the ip address of your laptop followed by '/32' (note, use the 'ipconfig /all' command in a command prompt to determine the IP address of your Windows laptop.
-Your ip address will be the IPv4 address.)
+- line 3: ip_whitelist > The IP address or list of addresses that should be granted access to Rstudio.
+The value should be a list of CIDR ranges, a CIDR range is the ip address of your laptop followed by '/32' (note, use the 'curl http://checkip.amazonaws.com' command in a command prompt to determine the IP address of your Windows laptop.
+You could also lookup this 'http://checkip.amazonaws.com' url in your browser.) (e.g. ip_whitelist=["192.0.2.0/32"])
-- line 5: s3_buckets > The list of S3 bucket ARN(s) that the rstudio server needs to access (ARN = amazon resource name; can be found by looking up the s3 buckets in the AWS console>s3).
-Note, to give access to the full s3 bucket the ARN must be followed by '/*' or optionally with an additional key to only grant access to a folder.
+- line 4: s3_buckets > The list of S3 bucket ARN(s) that the rstudio server needs to access (ARN = amazon resource name; can be found by looking up the s3 buckets in the AWS console>s3).
+Note, to give access to the full s3 bucket the bucket ARN must be specified and the bucket ARN followed by '/\*' to give access to all objects in that bucket
-(e.g. ["arn:aws:s3:::crunchbase-dev-rjbood/*"] or ["arn:aws:s3:::crunchbase-dev-rjbood/data/*"]).
+(e.g. s3_buckets=["arn:aws:s3:::crunchbase-dev-rjbood", "arn:aws:s3:::crunchbase-dev-rjbood/*"]).
+Alternatively, you could only grant access to a folder
+(e.g. s3_buckets=["arn:aws:s3:::crunchbase-dev-rjbood/data", "arn:aws:s3:::crunchbase-dev-rjbood/data/*"]).
-- line 7: instance_type > the [instance type](https://aws.amazon.com/ec2/instance-types/) of your server; this describe how much CPU cores/memory the server gets.
+- line 5: instance_type > the [instance type](https://aws.amazon.com/ec2/instance-types/) of your server; this describe how much CPU cores/memory the server gets. (e.g. instance_type="t3.large").
 IMPORTANT, a larger instance type (i.e. more cpu and/or memory) is also more expensive.
 For test deployments, use t3.large (2 cpu cores, 8 GiB memory).
 For analysis deployments where more cpu cores are required, use 'm5.2xlarge' (8 cpu cores, 32 GiB memory) or 'm5.xlarge' (4 cpu cores, 16 GiB memory).
-- line 10: rstudio_user > the username which will be used to login in RStudio
+- line 6: rstudio_user > the username which will be used to login in RStudio (e.g. rstudio_user="exampleuser")
-- line 11: rstudio_user_pwd > the PWD of the R studio user
+- line 7: rstudio_user_pwd > the PWD of the R studio user (e.g. rstudio_user_pwd="ex@mple!")

 #### provider.tf
 Terraform relies on plugins called "providers" to interact with remote systems like AWS.
 The provider.tf file contains the configuration of the providers that Terraform requires to install and deploy the resources of the Terraform deployment.

-Update the following paramters in the provider.tf file:
-- line 4: change the profile name 'crunch' with the name of your AWS profile (i.e. 'default', see Prerequisites)

 #### INIT
 The terraform init command is used to initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
-It is safe to run this command multiple times.
+It's safe to run this command multiple times.
 ``` sh
     ./RStudioServer> terraform init
 ```